 Ethnic grocery stores in the Netherlands

 Another option for Dutch grocery shopping is ethnic supermarkets.
 There are plenty of these stores across the Netherlands, particularly in larger towns and cities where there are more ethnically diverse populations.
-Many are Turkish supermarkets, but Moroccan, Chinese, Indonesia, and Japanese grocery stores can also be found in larger cities.
+Many are Turkish supermarkets, but Moroccan, Chinese, Indonesian, and Japanese grocery stores can also be found in larger cities.

 These shops are often popular with expats as they tend to stock a greater variety of international foods.
 This is especially the case when it comes to herbs and spices that are often not available in Dutch supermarket chains.
 These products are generally cheaper in ethnic grocery stores, although you may find a cheaper and more varied selection of everyday items at chain supermarkets.